 MOE: “I know, I’m the best in the world”.

 “How did you learn to do that?”

 MOE: “It’s hard work, you can’t buy it.
 You must believe in yourself and use your imagination”

 When I saw Moe for the first time, I wanted to learn his golf swing.
 My goals were to swing like Moe.
 So, I took his advice.
 Hitting thousands of balls each day, I worked at it.
 Eventually, I learned his swing.
 As Moe said, it took time and hard work.
-When I look back on those days today I realize that there was a transformational shift that allowed me to fully grasp Moe’s swing.
-It came in the moment that I “Imagined” myself having Moe’s golf swing.
+When I look back on those days today, I realize that there was a transformational shift that allowed me to grasp Moe’s swing fully.
+It came at the moment that I “Imagined” myself having Moe’s golf swing.

 You can never learn Moe’s swing if you try it.
 Why?
 Because you are waiting for a future event to occur.
 In other words, when you try Moe’s swing, if you get an instant result you say “this works!”.
-If you don’t you say “This doesn’t work”.
-The problem with this scenario, besides the fact that you don’t know if you were swinging like Moe – correctly, is that you are measuring yourself based on current ball-flight results.
+If you don’t you say “This doesn’t work.”
+Besides the fact that you don’t know if you were swinging like Moe – correctly, is that you measure yourself based on current ball-flight results.

-The only real way to try Moe’s swing is to swing exactly like Moe.
-Therefore, unless you learn it, you can’t really try it.
+The only real way to try Moe’s swing is to swing precisely like Moe.
+Therefore, unless you learn it, you can’t try it.